-4. Get rid of Custom Fields with cPanel
+Step 4.
+Get rid of Custom Fields with cPanel

 WooCommerce uses hundreds of custom fields stored in WordPress as meta keys in the wp_postmeta table.
 You need to delete custom fields manually, otherwise, WooCommerce leaves behind tables and rows in your WordPress database.

 Only to delete the custom fields list for WooCommerce to avoid affecting other functions and account termination.
 Follow the instructions below to drop them from your database.

 - Log in to your web hosting cPanel.